zitadel/zitadel/docs/docs/guides/integrate/identity-providers/gitlab.md

 ## Prerequisite

-To be able to use GitLab to authenticate your users you need to enable OpenID Connect for OAuth applications.
-You can find more informations in the following link: [GitLab as OpenID Connect identity provider](https://docs.gitlab.com/ee/integration/openid_connect_provider.html)
+Make sure to read and follow the [General Guide](./general) on how to setup identity providers for your ZITADEL instance first, before you go through the specific guide here.

 ## GitLab Configuration